Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

-Big Ten foes square off when the Purdue Boilermakers (3-1, 0-0 Big Ten) host the Minnesota Golden Gophers (2-2, 0-0 Big Ten) on Saturday, October 2, 2021 at Ross-Ade Stadium.
-Purdue is favored by 2.5 points.
-A total of 47.5 points has been set for this game.
+Oddsmakers expect a tight game between Big Ten rivals when the Purdue Boilermakers (3-1, 0-0 Big Ten) host the Minnesota Golden Gophers (2-2, 0-0 Big Ten) on Saturday, October 2, 2021 at Ross-Ade Stadium.
+Minnesota is a 2.5-point underdogs.
+The over/under is 47.5 for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.